shenghungKuan/Command_Line_Shell/README.md

 # Command Line Shell

 This is a program that simulates command line shell with some custom features.
-elist: store the commands
+* Elist: the custom data structure for storing the commands history.
-history: implement the history functionality, including retrieving previous commands, listing history commands
-, and searching the command by prefix and command number
+* History: implement the history functionality, including retrieving previous commands, listing history commands, and searching the command by prefix and command number.
-shshsh: the main program of the shell named shshsh
+* shshsh: the main program of the shell named shshsh